-- Current legislation does not allow any absence due to holiday during term time unless there are extenuating circumstances when it will be at the discretion of the Head or Deputy Head Teacher. - Any parent wishing to request leave of absence in extenuating circumstances will need to apply in writing to the specify which Senior Leader (Head/Deputy/Assistant Head) to has this responsibility .
+- Current legislation does not allow any absence due to holiday during term time unless there are extenuating circumstances when it will be at the discretion of the Head or Deputy Head Teacher. - Any parent wishing to request leave of absence in extenuating circumstances will need to apply in writing to the Headteacher.
 A request form should be obtained from the school office or is available on the attendance section of the school website.
 Requesting a leave of absence does not mean that the absence will be automatically authorised.
 Parent/Carer should submit the Absence request forms as soon as leave is anticipated; and wherever possible, at least four weeks before the absence. - If a parent/guardian takes a student out of school on holiday during term time and that absence is unauthorised for 8 or more continuous sessions, the school will request a Penalty Notice be issued by the local authority.

 Promoting school attendance

-At XXXX school we promote the importance of good school attendance by:
+At Trinity Academy we promote the importance of good school attendance by: